 Development of a prognostic kit for chronic lymphocytic leukemia patients

-The patients with chronic lymphocytis leukemia could be divided into two groups with different prognosis.
-An easy way how to distinguish these groups would improve the patients´ therapeutic strategy.
+Patients with chronic lymphocytis leukemia could be divided into two groups with different prognosis.
+An easy way of distinguishing between these groups would improve the patients´ therapeutic strategy.

-The initial phase of a qRT-PCR kit development for detection of LAG3, LPL and ZAP70 expression in CLL patients was performed.
-These genes are differentially expressed between patients with indolent and progressive disease.
+The initial phase of a qRT-PCR kit development for the detection of LAG3, LPL and ZAP70 expression in CLL patients was performed.
+These genes are differentially expressed between patients with indolent and progressive diseases.
 Housekeeping genes for relative expression quantification (B2M, HPRT, GUSB) were selected based on a statistical analysis.
-The amount of passive flourophor ROX in master mix was optimized (500nM).
-Gene expression detected by different probes and different cyclers were compared.
-The correlation ability of LAG3, LPL and ZAP70 expression for distinguishing of prognostic important groups was confirmed with both probes series.
+The amount of passive flourophor ROX in [the?] master mix was optimized (500nM).
+Gene expression detected by different probes and different cyclers were then compared, when the correlation ability of LAG3, LPL and ZAP70 expression for distinguishing of prognostic important groups was confirmed with both probes series.
 Further, the T-cells contamination impact on the prognostic genes expression was evaluated.
-The level changed mainly in patients with low ZAP70 or high LPL expression.
+The level was found to have changed mainly in patients with low ZAP70 or high LPL expression.

 The kit will be modified according to these findings.
-It will be necessary to confirm the T- -cells impact on a larger patient’s cohort, evaluate stability of the selected genes expression during the disease course and design an algorithm for classifying of patients into two prognostic groups.
-At last, the final kit will be validated on larger cohort of patients.
+It will be necessary to confirm the T- -cells impact on a larger patient’s cohort; to evaluate the stability of the selected genes expression during the disease course and design an algorithm for the classification of patients into two prognostic groups.
+At last, the final kit will be validated with a larger cohort of patients.
 Development of the kit should result into a fast and reliable method for prognostication of CLL patients.